dsmarcot2018/Bendel-Bot/README.md

 - Use !hourly, !daily, !weekly to claim rewards.
 - Use !bal to check balance.

+**Slot Machine**
+- Bendel-Bot's slot machine where server members will be able to spend BBs to give it a spin to try and win more BBs.
+- !slot bet-money
+  - @param bet-money - The amount of BBs you would like to bet at the slot machine.
+  - Rolls 3 random slots and if they all match the user wins back extra BB's

 **React Roles**
 - React to a message with an emoji to assign yourself a role.
 - Use !roleset (Role Name) (msg id to react to) (Emoji) to configure.